Forum for African Women Educationalists – Kenya Chapter. A Member of the FAWE network of 34 chapters in 33 countries in sub-Saharan Africa

 Whom it serves

-FAWE Kenya works to empower children in rural areas, especially girls, and women acquire education and training for development in all 47 counties of Kenya by designing and testing interventions that respond to girls’ specific needs in education.
+FAWE Kenya works to empower children at County and National levels, especially girls, and women acquire education and training for development in all 47 counties of Kenya by designing and testing interventions that respond to girls’ specific needs in education.

 Tuseme is a Swahili word that means ‘Let Us Speak Out.
 Tuseme is an empowerment model based on theatre for development techniques.
 Theatre is used to communicate and initiate discussion on issues affecting girls.